seth-git/atomicglobalmin/readme.txt

 It is often best to use the Lennard Jones potential for testing the parameters until they are in the ball park.
 Though this energy function behaves very differently, doing this will help you find obvious errors in the input parameters and give you a rough idea of how the algorithm will proceed before you start using expensive ab initio calculations.
 After the parameters seem to work well with the Lennard Jones potential, try them with Gaussian.
 Check for differences in how the algorithm performs and make adjustments.
 This is particularly important if you are performing runs that take several weeks.

 E. Genetic Algorithm

 Genetic algorithms (GA) are an efficient mechanism used by many search algorithms.
 While my focus has been on developing 'new' algorithms such as particle swarm optimization, GA algorithms are very important and widely used.
 The genetic algorithm in this application is well designed, but it needs a new mating algorithm (see: the makeChild function in moleculeSet.cc).
 If you are interested in doing this, please contact me.
 If you want the most efficient algorithm, you might think about implementing a differential evolution algorithm.
 In the mean time, use simulated annealing or particle swarm optimization.
 Simulated annealing with a small population size, single point energy calculations, and the -i option is quite efficient.
 Afterwards it's a good idea to perform local geometry optimization on the list of best structures using an optimization file.
 This was my approach in reference [1] above.

 III.
 Running the program on a cluster of computers

 A. Submitting the program to the PBS Scheduler

-This section describes how to run the program on a cluster of Linux computers with Gaussian.
-Some familiarity with Gaussian and Linux is assumed.
+This section describes how to run the program on a cluster of Linux computers with a quantum chemistry package.
+Though these instructions focus on Gaussian, they are also intended to be useful when running other quantum chemistry packages.
+Some familiarity with your quantum chemistry package and Linux is assumed.

+Set the path to Gaussian in the 'init' function of energyProgram.cc.
+Then recompile the program by typing 'make' in the main program directory.

-To use a cluster of computers, create a script file for submitting the main program to the PBS (Portable Batch System) scheduler.
+Create a script file for submitting the main program to the PBS (Portable Batch System) scheduler.
 An example script file for doing this called "examplePBSScript" is in the "pso" directory.
 Make a copy of this script and modify it as follows.

     1. Line 2 in the script file specifies the number of nodes you want to use and the number of processors per node (ppn) you want.
 Make sure your population size is divisible by this number.
 This application was designed to perform one Gaussian calculation on each processor.
 The wall time is a maximum time limit you want to allow your job to run for.
 Set this appropriately.
 The example file specifies 24 hours.
     2. Line 3 is where you set the memory limit per node that you want.
 Also set the memory limit in the Gaussian header in the pso input file.
     3. Line 16 specifies that the list of nodes allocated by the PBS scheduler be copped to a file called "nodes.txt" in the energy files directory (line 4 of the pso input file).
     4. Change lines 22 and 23 (the last two lines).
 These lines call the pso program.
 It is best to put the input, output, and resume files in a separate directory other than in the main pso directory.
 NOTE: WHEN RESTARTING THE PROGRAM, DON'T FORGET TO CHANGE THE INPUT FILE NAME TO THE RESUME FILE NAME IN THE PBS SCRIPT FILE.

 Also be sure to modify the pso input file appropriately.
-On line 4, specify a directory where Gaussian energy files (.com, .log, etc.) will be written.
-You will need to create this directory, and it will need to be unique for every input file you intend to run simultaneously with the program.
-Specify a scratch directory on line 5.
+On line 3 for the energy function parameter, specify that you are using 'Gaussian'.
+On line 4, specify the full path of a directory where you want Gaussian energy files (.com, .log, etc.) to be written.
+You will need to create this directory, and it will need to be unique for every input file you want to run simultaneously with the program.
+Specify the full path to the scratch directory on line 5.
 The pso program will create sub-directories in this directory where Gaussian scratch files will be written.
 These sub directories have the name of the pso input or resume file.
 The scratch directory can be on the hard drive of each local node or on a shared drive.
 The pso program will delete scratch files it creates if you use the -walltime option (see section IV, D).

 Make sure the names of your output and resume files are set appropriately in the input file.
 Use full path names.
 Also, modify the Gaussian header and optional footer appropriately.
 The header will be placed at the start of every Gaussian input file.

 Once you have created your script file and your input file and checked them twice, type the command qsub followed by the name of your script file.
 To look at jobs in the queue, type the command qstat.
 To look at only the jobs you have submitted, type 'qstat | grep your_user_name'.
 To delete a job from the queue type: 'qdel job_number'.

 Note: Though this application was generally designed to run one Gaussian calculation per processor, it does have some built in functionality to run single Gaussian calculations on multiple processors.
 Though I have not done this in a few years, you may talk to your system administrator and get help doing this if desired.
-The pso application reads the "nodes.txt" file and used to start one energy calculation for each node/line in the file.
+The pso application reads the "nodes.txt" file and formerly started one energy calculation for each node/line in the file.
 Using mpirun instead of mpiexec can be helpful in this case.
 If you specify multiple processors per node and if you want one Gaussian job to use all of the processors on a node, you may need to place this line in your Gaussian header (pso input file): "% nprocshared=number_of_processors_you_want".

 B. MPI Options